MileHacker Logo

 • Deposit: Major credit card required for a deposit.

-• Companies: Major international brands (Hertz, Avis, Budget) at GUA and city locations.
+• Companies: Major global brands (Hertz, Avis, Budget) at GUA and city locations.

 • Insurance: Collision Damage Waiver (CDW) and Third-Party Liability are important, often mandatory.